You can integrate your Retention.com account directly with SalesForce Marketing Cloud.

 2. Paste your Client ID, REST Base URI, and Client Secret.
 Then, click Connect.

 4. Set up your Contact Suppression.
-Once you enable automatic suppression, Retention.com will sync your regular, opt-in list from your ESP and add it to your Retention.com suppression list.
+Once you enable automatic suppression, Retention.com will sync your regular, opt-in data extension from your ESP and add it to your Retention.com suppression list.
 This prevents you from paying for contacts you already have.
 Once you’ve enabled this option, the sync will run daily at 6 p.m.
 EST.

 Daily contact suppression: This action will load all of your contacts from SalesForce Marketing Cloud into your Retention.com suppression list and will automatically import new contacts every day into your suppression list.